Citation, DOI and article data

-Sclerosing mesenteritis is a rare idiopathic disorder characterised by chronic non-specific inflammation involving the adipose tissue of the bowel mesentery 1 and may be related to Weber-Christian disease 2.
+Sclerosing mesenteritis, also referred to as mesenteric panniculitis or retractile mesenteritis, is an uncommon idiopathic disorder characterized by chronic non-specific inflammation involving the adipose tissue of the bowel mesentery.

-Typically this condition afflicts adults in their 60s with mild male predilection although reports vary 1,2,4.
+Typically this condition afflicts adults in their sixties with mild male predilection, although reports vary 1,2,4.

 The disease is said to pass through three stages, although some authors believe these to be separate entities 4:

-- retractile mesenteritis - fibrosis, which may be associated with distortion or lymphatic obstruction
+- retractile mesenteritis / sclerosing mesenteritis: fibrosis, which may be associated with distortion or lymphatic obstruction

 Histology demonstrates 1: